rgherta/RealmTodo/README.md

 # RealmTodo
-Todo implementation with RealmDB and Android Content Provider
+Todo implementation of Android Content Provider with RealmDB

-Android Native Content Provider using RealmDB

-The Todo list also uses an Android Native RecyclerView and Adapter
+The only thing you need to do is override the CP CRUD methods.
+Otherwise, you are free to use Android Native RecyclerView and Adapter if you are more comfortable with it.

 <div align="left">